Carreau/one-extra-fact/README.md

    1. How can I keep track of what I've done and what I still need to do?
    1. How can I make my programs faster?
    1. How can I use clusters, the cloud, and other hardware?
-1. What concepts and techniques will students learn?
+1. What concepts and techniques will learners meet?
    1. Organize and manipulate tabular data in a spreadsheet.
    1. Manage and process files with the Unix shell.
    1. Process tabular data in Python.
+   1. Program defensively.
+   1. Hashing.
-   1. Do iterative development.
+   1. Iterative development.
    1. Embed documentation (docstrings).
    1. Name and organize the files in a project systematically.
    1. Track work with Git.
+   1. Use a branch-per-feature workflow.
    1. Make work reproducible using Make.
    1. Test Python programs with Pytest.
    1. Install and create packages with Pip.